rahulsingh2808/Speech-to-Text-Conversion/README.md

 Install Python: Make sure you have Python installed.
 You can download it from python.org.

 Install Visual Studio Code (VS Code): Download and install VS Code from here.

+Install Required Modules
+Install the speech_recognition, pyaudio, and tkinter modules by running the following commands in the terminal:

+bash
+Copy code
+pip install SpeechRecognition pyaudio
+Note: On some systems, installing pyaudio may require additional steps due to missing dependencies.
+If you encounter issues, you can install it using a precompiled wheel from this site.

+bash
+Copy code
+pip install <path_to_downloaded_wheel>
+tkinter is usually included with Python installations, but if it's not, you might need to install it separately.
+For most installations, it should be available by default.

+Step 3: Verify Installation
+To verify the installations, run the following commands in the Python interpreter:

+python
+Copy code
+import speech_recognition as sr import pyaudio import tkinter as tk

 Install Required Extensions:
 Python Extension for VS Code.